What are my rights?

 A will must be in writing, and signed and witnessed

 For a will to be valid, it must be in writing.
-It can be typed or handwritten.
+It can be typed, handwritten, or in electronic form.

 As well, a will must be signed on the last page by the will-maker.
 The will-maker must sign in front of two witnesses, and the witnesses must sign the will in front of the will-maker.
 We explain this in more detail below, under step 5 of preparing your will.